Here are some answers to frequently-asked questions about Ackuna.

 From the completed-project overview page you can view the completed translation for each language you selected.
 If you created a project by uploading a .xls or .strings file, you can click the Download the file button beneath each translation to get the text back in whichever format you submitted it.

-You will not be able to view a completed translation until every segment in your project has at least one translation submitted.
+You will not be able to view a completed translation until every segment in your project has at least one translation submitted (UPDATE: This feature is now deprecated.
+You can download your project without waiting till the last segment is translated.)

 If you want to add a translation for another user's text, go to the project overview, find the segment you want to translate, and click the button for whichever language you want to translate.
 (Languages that already have an accepted translation for any given segment will have a symbol next to them.)